 The Bureau of Infrastructure, Transport and Regional Economics (BITRE) provides economic analysis, research and statistics on infrastructure, transport and regional development issues as well as general maritime activity, forecasts of activity in Australian ports, sea freight movements and other maritime transport information.
 The data is used to inform the Department in order to advise the Australian Government on policy development and to promote wider community understanding.
 The ongoing series Freightline, Trainline and Waterline provide current Australian transport-related data and the information is utilised in a wide range of land freight and port initiatives.

-The Investment Road and Rail Programme provides funding to projects on key freight routes that will deliver the highest benefits to the nation.
+The Investment Road and Rail Program provides funding to projects on key freight routes that will deliver the highest benefits to the nation.
 When completed, these projects will significantly improve the efficiency and safety of the National Land Transport Network, allowing freight supply chains to operate more effectively.

 The Heavy Vehicle National Law (NHVL) covers all heavy vehicles over 4.5 tonnes in Queensland, New South Wales, Victoria, Tasmania, South Australia and the Australian Capital Territory.
 The law covers matters relating to vehicle standards, mass dimensions and loadings, fatigue management, the Intelligent Access Program, heavy vehicle accreditation and on-road enforcement.
 In August 2011 an Intergovernmental Agreement on Heavy Vehicle Regulatory Reform was signed by COAG (except Western Australia) setting out the principles and processes to implement the decision to deliver a national heavy vehicle regulatory system.
 The signing of this agreement recognised that the Commonwealth and the States and Territories have a mutual interest in improving national regulation and a need to work together to achieve productivity and safety outcomes.

-The Australian Government funds two programmes which are aimed at alleviating the cost of transporting eligible freight and passenger vehicles across Bass Strait.
+The Australian Government funds two programs which are aimed at alleviating the cost of transporting eligible freight and passenger vehicles across Bass Strait.
 They are the Tasmanian Freight Equalisation Scheme and the Bass Strait Passenger Vehicle Equalisation Scheme.

 Port master planning